NVIDIA/cuda-quantum/docs/sphinx/using/backends/simulators.rst

 .. _nvidia-mgpu-backend:

-The multi-node multi-GPU NVIDIA target provides a state vector simulator accelerated with the :code:`cuStateVec` library but with support for Multi-Node, Multi-GPU distribution of the state vector, in addition to a single GPU.
+The NVIDIA target also provides a state vector simulator accelerated with the :code:`cuStateVec` library with support for Multi-Node, Multi-GPU distribution of the state vector, in addition to a single GPU.

 The multi-node multi-GPU simulator expects to run within an MPI context.